Beechboro, Western Australia

 Beechboro is a suburb of Perth, Western Australia, located within the City of Swan.

 History

 The name Beechboro reflects the history of the first European owner of land in the area.
-In 1892 Henry Brockman subdivided land in the area.
+In 1892, Henry Brockman subdivided land in the area.
 The Brockman Family were well established landowners in the Swan River Colony and had considerable estates in England.
 Beechboro Park (Kent, England) was the name of one of these estates and he named his new subdivisions after it.

+The area initially was a small agricultural hub, but is mostly an area for suburban living in the modern day.

 Subdivisions – development and features

 Beechboro has developed in a number of stages: